Lino Lakes Kids Group Therapy

 Group of School Kids Walking

-Nystrom & Associates Lino Lakes Kids Group Therapy is for kids struggling with a variety of issues including anger management, grief & loss, depression, anxiety, chemical dependency, and more.
-Group therapy provides individuals with a peer support system that allows them the opportunity to share and discuss issues with those going through similar situations themselves, all the while being directed and led by a highly qualified mental health professional.
+Lino Lakes Group Therapy for Kids provides your child with a peer support system that allows them the opportunity to share and discuss issues with those going through similar situations themselves, all the while being directed and led by a highly qualified mental health professional.
+Group therapy can be a rewarding experience that enhances communication skills and allows your child to learn proven strategies to manage specific problems.

 Kids Group Therapy Can Help With:

-Lino Lakes Kids Group Therapy provides many benefits including camaraderie, accountability, self-discovery, and the opportunity to gain different perspectives.
-It can help people with trauma, chronic pain, weight loss, and many other personal life challenges.
-Sharing feelings, experiences, and pain with a group can help people release anger and pent-up emotions.
-Group therapy is a great environment to develop positive support systems and explore whatever emotional or behavioral problems an individual might be facing.
+Group therapy provides many benefits including camaraderie, accountability, self-discovery, and the opportunity to gain different perspectives.
+It can help with trauma, chronic pain, weight loss, and many other personal life challenges.
+Sharing feelings, experiences, and pain with a group can help your child release anger and pent-up emotions.
+Group therapy is a great environment to develop positive support systems and explore whatever emotional or behavioral problems they might be facing.
 Group therapy can be done on its own or in addition to individual or couple’s therapy.

 Schedule An Appointment Today!